elm/elm-lang.org/src/guide/chapters/reactivity.md

 main =
-  show "Open the Developer Console to see the time it took to calculate 20 steps of fibonacci."
+  show "Open the Developer Console of your browser."
 ```

 This reads fairly naturally.
 Get the current time, run the fibonacci function,